SimonFrauenschuh/BallOnPlateJava/README.md

-# BallOnPlateJava
+# SisyphosJava
-**Contains the Code / Workflow for the frontend and the Web Application of the BallOnPlate Project.
+**Contains the Code / Workflow for the frontend and the Web Application of the Sisyphos 2.0 Project.
 Written in Java EE**

 ## Install Wildfly as standalone
 1. Navigate to the BallOnPlateJava", where "wildfly-install.sh" is located